 3.3.5.7 Quality of Service Implementation

+Figure 18: Buffered Messages

+When a message is large, it can be broken into packets for transmission.
+For quality of service the ZIS makes sure all the messages are delivered to the registered agents.
+This requires the ZIS to buffer all the packets to make sure it receives them all and then to further transmit them to the agents.

 The Zone Integration Server is required to maintain a reliable list of all messages that support buffering.
 These message types include: SIF_Response, SIF_ServiceInput, SIF_ServiceOutput, and SIF_ServiceNotify messages in order to satisfy the Quality of Service validations that are present for these messages.
 These messages are collectively identified as the buffered message types below.

-It is envisioned that once a buffered message stream has been completed, either by receiving the last packet or by failing one of the validations applied, knowledge of the buffered message stream will no longer need to be maintained by the ZIS.
+Once a buffered message stream has been completed, either by receiving the last packet or by failing one of the validations applied, knowledge of this buffered message stream will no longer need to be maintained by the ZIS.
 Once the message stream has been completed, if the agent initiating the buffered message stream attempts to send any more messages, it will automatically fail.

-If the message stream terminated because of an error, and the ZIS has initiated or has been made aware of the error, notification of the failed message stream would have already been sent to the destination agent.
+If the message stream terminated because of an error, and the ZIS has initiated or has been made aware of the error, notification of the failed message stream will be sent to the destination agent.

 There remain three cases where a destination agent will not receive a complete Buffered Message stream for request/response message types.